 Our experiment is based on the following model.
 In a typical matching model, a continuum of heterogeneous agents search for a partner.
 Each agent is characterized by its productivity or type.
-In each period, each agent pays a fee to be matched with one other agent.2 Each agent costlessly observes the other's type and decides if the other is an acceptable mate.
+In each period, each agent pays a fee to be matched with one other agent.
+Each agent costlessly observes the other's type and decides whether the other is an acceptable mate.
 If each finds the other acceptable, then the pair mates.
 Mated agents then leave the market forever.
 When a mated pair exits the market, it is replaced by two unmated agents of the same respective types.
 If the paired agents do not mate, then they separate and remain alone until the next period.
 The utility from a mate increases in his or her type.
+We focus on environments with complementary production functions.
 In such an environment, there exists a unique perfect mating equilibrium in which all agents use reservation value search strategies, i.e., each agent only accepts a mate whose type is above a certain threshold.

-Since search costs are both a deadweight social loss and a cause of a socially suboptimal mating, the social welfare generated by the market can be improved by segmenting the market.
+With complementary production functions, search cost has two negative effects on efficiency.
+First, if a matched pair does not mate, we have a deadweight loss.
+Second, search cost changes the equilibrium strategies.
+For instance, it can decrease the threshold of high types, resulting in suboptimal mating.
+Hence, social welfare generated by the market can be improved by segmenting the market.
 In this context, a segment is a set of types that search and mate only among themselves.
 A mating equilibrium is inefficient if high types are obliged to sample from the the entire population of types, thereby reducing the chance that a high type will locate another high type on the next try and so making it rational for high types to accept lower types, a socially suboptimal action.
 Segregation provides higher types with a means of reducing search costs and ameliorating the negative externality inflicted by lower types.
-If utility from a partner is increasing in his or her type, there exists a matching equilibrium in which agents partition into segments and mating occurs only among agents belonging to the same segment.
+If utilities from a partner is increasing in his or her type, there exists a matching equilibrium in which agents partition into segments and mating occurs only among agents belonging to the same segment.
 The resulting assignment of types to segments is incentive-compatible for all types.
 In this scenario, segregation improves market efficiency.